-Read the circular polarizing filter review to learn how a these filters work.
+Read the circular polarizing filter review to learn how circular polarizing filters work.
 The Canon drop-in filter will provide the same effect, but it of course installs and functions differently.

 To install the drop-in filter, the standard filter holder must first be removed.
-A simple pinch of the drop-in filter latch allows removal of that filter.
+A simple pinch of the drop-in filter release allows removal of the filter holder.
 The drop-in circular polarizer filter slides into the same slot and clicks into place.
 The process is very simple, though you will want to avoid getting dust and moisture into the filter opening or lens mount while no filter is in place.

 A small wheel exposed at the top of the filter allows easy rotation adjustment of the CP filter.